-During four or five tour stops in the galleries, students engage in activities—such as looking exercises and working in small groups—that foster conversations about works of art.
+During four tour stops in the galleries, students engage in activities—such as looking exercises and working in small groups—that foster conversations about works of art.
 The following connections are promoted:

 - Artistic: Students will make observations about the stylistic choices artists make, such as composition and color.
 This tour includes sketching or creative writing activities.

 - Personal: Students will make meaningful connections to works of art through careful looking and by developing their own ideas and interpretations.

 - Historical: Students will understand that art can be a primary source that reflects and highlights a historic period.